StackMeter/Anti-Alpha/README.md

 # What does this interpeter do (when it's finally done?)

 The interpreter takes apart your commands, figures out what it needs to do based on that, and then it executes the code.
 This is as simple as it gets; most characters are one byte and can do more than one thing, but becuase of this parser, things must end in `/n`, `#` or `¦`.
 Why not the `|`?
-The `|` is either split left on right, or..., well, or.
+The `|` is either split left on right or to import.

 # What are the intended updates?